History of the Delta Launch Vehicle

 A number of developing countries, particularly those with large areas and diffuse populations, saw the benefits of satellite communications in terms of the expensive microwave and coaxial networks they would no longer have to build.
 Indonesia led the way, as Deltas launched Palapa 1 in 1976 and Palapa 2 in 1977.
 These provided telecommunications service to the Philippines, Malaysia, Thailand, and Singapore, as well as Indonesia.

 Satellite weather observation as it is today owes much of its heritage to Delta rockets.
 Though the first weather satellite, TIROS 1, flew aboard a Thor-Able, all subsequent TIROS satellites and their follow-ons (TIROS Operational System and Improved TOS) flew to low polar orbits on Deltas.
 The first TIROS series was experimental, but the results were so immediately successful that the fleet was put into “operational” service.
 For example, TIROS 3 was the first weather satellite to discover a hurricane, spotting Esther two days before conventional means would have revealed it.
-TIROS 9 flew a sun-synchronous polar orbit and was the first to provide complete global coverageon 13 February 1965 it took 480 photos in a single day, forming a mosaic [photo] which covered the whole world (except Antarctica, which was dark at that time of year).
+TIROS 9 flew a sun-synchronous polar orbit and was the first to provide complete global coverageon 13 February 1965 it took 480 photos in a single day, forming a mosaic [photo] which covered the whole world (except the Arctic, which was dark at that time of year).
 The TIROS Operational System, or TOS, included a system called Automatic Picture Transmission which allowed simple ground stations to receive up-to-date photos on demand; within a few years, more than 400 such stations were in use in over forty countries.

 The next step was to place weather satellites in geosynchronous orbit, where a stationary camera could provide images which could be strung together to form animations of weather patterns.
 This would allow meteorologists to follow the development and dissipation of storm systems.
 Ford Aerospace Corporation built two prototypes for NASA, the Synchronous Meteorological Satellites, which flew in 1974 and 1975.
 These were followed by the Geostationary Operational Environmental Satellites (GOES), which took pictures every thirty minutes of entire hemispheres of the earth in both visible light and infrared.
 Such pictures are now commonplace in daily newspapers and television weather reports.